garrett-s-wininger/advent-of-code-2022/1/README.md

 	make
 	./main input

-To successfully run the abovde, you'll additionally need autotools, make, and a C compiler on your system.
+To successfully run the above, you'll additionally need autotools, make, and a C compiler on your system.